-Yet with everything so new, things might not always run smoothly – especially given the surprising impact your labour can have on feeding.
+Breastfeeding your newborn baby can be a wonderfully fulfilling, bonding experience and the start of an incredible journey getting to know your baby.
+Yet with everything so new, things might not always run smoothly – especially given the surprising impact your labour can have on feeding and your recovery.
 Luckily help is at hand!

+"The first two weeks of breastfeeding require a great deal of patience and open-mindedness as it is such a unique time in the breastfeeding," says Geraldine.
 "It’s a steep learning curve as both mum and baby are learning an entirely new skill.
 It feels like it should instantly come naturally but often takes a little time and practice for many babies.
 Feeding frequency and feeding patterns vary considerably, which is why I encourage new mums to focus on the practical and physical elements of feeding," she says.

 Breastfeeding tips for new mothers

-• Anticipate your baby's needs: Rather than waiting for your baby to cry, try and look for other signs that they're hungry, like raising their head a lot or opening and closing their mouth.
+• Anticipate your baby's needs: Rather than waiting for your baby to cry, try and look for early signs that they're hungry, like raising their head a lot or opening and closing their mouth.

 • Let your baby set the schedule: Your little one knows how much they need, so let them determine how long they feed for and don't set a prescribed time between feeds.
-Remember breastfeeding works by supply and demand, the more you feed the baby or pump the more milk will be produced and the less milk you remove from the breast, the less you will produce.
+Remember breastfeeding works by supply and demand, the more you feed the baby or pump, the more milk will be produced and the less milk you remove from the breast, the less you will produce.

 • Feed in a comfortable position: If you're constantly squirming and moving to get comfy this can affect your baby's feed.
 Find a comfortable sofa or bed to feed on with plenty of back support.